-If you’re in charge of updating content for your WordPress website, you may have heard your designer or developer squawk about images sizes.
+If you’re in charge of updating content for your WordPress website, you may have heard your designer or developer squawk about image sizes.

 It’s important.
 It’s true.

-Google takes the speed of your website into consideration when deciding to show your page to users.
+Google considers the speed of your website when deciding to show your page to users.
 If your website loads slowly (more than 3 seconds), Google may say “Eh, drop ’em to the bottom of the list.”
 It also frustrates users, resulting in a higher bounce rate. (pro tip: you’d like that below 40%)

 The biggest culprit of a slow website is displaying large images.
 Luckily, they’re the easiest speed issue to fix.